camiloengineer/camiloengineer/README.md

 <div align="center">
 <h1 align="center">Hi <img width="35" src="https://github.com/camiloengineer/camiloengineer/blob/main/resources/img/waving.gif">, I'm Camilo!</h1>
   <h2 align="center">Software Engineer from Chile</h2>
-<h4 align="left">I am a Software Engineer with more than a decade of experience.
+<p align="left">I am a Software Engineer with more than a decade of experience.
 I can say with certainty that it is important to be up to date with the most innovative technologies, however a good design will make a difference.
-I can lead enterprise-level software projects from a concept, adapting it to the needs of the users together with the company's objectives.
-See my <a href="https://www.linkedin.com/in/camiloengineer" target="_blank">LinkedIn</a> for more</h4>
+I specialize in Front End, being able to lead teams, implement architectures and contribute to UI/UX.
+Also, I am doing research in native app development with iOS.</p>
 </div>

 <div align="center">